SynBioHub/synbiohub3/tests/README.md

-Then build a docker image from the local version of synbiohub using `docker build -t synbiohub/synbiohub:snapshot-standalone -f docker/Dockerfile .` `docker build ./backend --tag synbiohub/sbh3backend:snapshot` (need to test)
+Then build a docker image from the local version of synbiohub using `docker build -t synbiohub/synbiohub:snapshot-standalone -f docker/Dockerfile .`

+Build a docker image of synbiohub3 backend using `docker build ./backend --tag synbiohub/sbh3backend:snapshot` (need to test)

 Finally, run the test suite using